2Kbummer/2Kbummer/README.md

 - 👀 I’m interested in Python, Machine learning, Deep learning, Science/Medicine
 - 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate on Python projects
-- 📫 How to reach me linkdin: https://www.linkedin.com/in/kevin-poncepalos/
+- 📫 How to reach me: linkdin = https://www.linkedin.com/in/kevin-poncepalos/

 <!---
 2Kbummer/2Kbummer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.